chadrey/rcMDL/README.md

 * Commands are extended and provide more capabilities [#5].

 **Notes**
 * **#1** Levels that scale (i.e. 0-255 converting to 0-100) can produce jitter based upon some INT math problems.
-When the device is not connected, you probably won't see a problem, but when the device starts providing responses, jitter occurs and you can end up in a race condition.
+When the device is not connected, you wouldn't see a problem, but when the device starts providing responses, jitter can occur and you can end up in a race condition.
 * **#2** Instead of ramping channels, you can simply use a PUSH-HOLD[x,repeat]-RELEASE instead.
 * **#3** This is a bit tricky to pull off, so it's best to not support it.
 * **#4** From the outside, you'll want to stick with PULSE.
 * **#5** Commands and parameters you wish SNAPI supported but doesn't.

 # Components
+Components are taken from the (SNAPI documentation)[https://adn.harmanpro.com/site_elements/resources/15073_1535413022/NDT-CAFEDUET.SNAPI.Components.Listeners_original.pdf].

 ## Module
 ```
 REINIT